 Unfortunately, I had forgotten shops are closed in Germany on a Sunday.
 I’m so annoyed at myself that we had booked a hotel right in the middle of the shopping district and it’s the one place we didn’t make the most of.
 I guess at least we got to see it – we just didn’t go inside the shops.
 My bank balance is grateful anyway!

 We decided to get the train back to the airport as we had a little more time and wanted to get to the airport early.
 It was an easy journey.
 There are some half decent gift shops at the airport (toys, booze, food, make up – the usual) but it’s not massive.
 It was pretty busy too.
 I would get to the airport early though (especially if you have trouble standing), we were sent through to boarding at 12.25 for 13.40 flight and there was not enough seating for everyone so many people had to stand for a long time.
 Heading back to Newcastle from Berlin Schönefeld was better than coming out and we actually landed 30 minutes earlier than expected which was nice.

-And just like that, our 48 hours in Berlin was over in the blink of an eye.
-It was a brilliant city.
-48 hours isn’t enough to even scratch the surface, a week would have been much better.
+And just like that, our weekend in Berlin (affiliate link) was over in the blink of an eye.
+It was a brilliant city and we had a blast.
+Though it is worth going for a weekend, 48 hours isn’t enough to even scratch the surface, a week would have been much better.
 I’d love to return one day.
 Although it’s still got some going if it wants to steal first place in our hearts above our much beloved Prague.
 My top tips would be to remember shops are closed on a Sunday, get a welcome card for travel, pre-book the attractions you would like to visit and definitely make an itinerary of what you want to do and where you want to go – it’s too huge not to plan your days out.

 Have you been to Berlin?
 Where do you recommend?
 Let me know in the comments.